11 Clues That You Are An Outgoing Introvert

 This discovery makes a lot of sense given the many of the ways you react and feel on a daily basis.

 You do some research on introverts, and while some articles describe you perfectly, others don't even come close.
+There are introverted behaviors that don't fit you at all.

 Sure, you'd rather send a text message than make a phone call, and you may even prefer to have quiet alone time over being in a loud and rambunctious crowd.